VU meter: Frequency response

-Note that the specification mentions only sinusoid waveforms.
-Given the electromechanical principle of the meter, the deviation of the needle is actually approximately proportional to the average of the part of the signal with more than approximately 0.4 V instantaneously because of the two copper-oxide rectifiers always in series, which transfer function curve has a knee around 0.2 V. Signals generally do not have a sinusoidal waveform by far, even if they all fall within the VU-meter bandpass.
-The reading is the average of the voltage, and is not an indication of the power of the signal, which is proportional to the average of the square of the voltage, or the root-mean-square (RMS) value.
-As a conventional VU reading, however, it served its purpose as an indication a) of the overall level and dynamics of the signal and b) of the proximity to the maximum admitted level, to the operators of recording and broadcasting equipment.
+Note that the specification mentions only sinusoidal waveforms.
+Because of the electromechanical principle of the meter, the needle actually deviates instantaneously approximately proportionally to the average of part of the signal.
+This part is the part with more than approximately 0.4 V because of the two copper-oxide rectifiers always in series, whose transfer function curve has a knee around 0.2 V. Signals generally do not have a sinusoidal waveform by far, even if they all fall within the VU-meter bandpass.
+The reading is the average of the voltage, and is not an indication of the power of the signal, which is proportional to the average of the voltage squared, or the root-mean-square (RMS) value.
+As a conventional VU reading, however, it served its purpose as an indication:

+a) Of the overall level and dynamics of the signal.

+b) Of the proximity to the maximum admitted level for the operators of recording and broadcasting equipment.
 Maintenance staff could also use it as a measurement apparatus, to check for losses in transmissions and level alignment, provided that they used exclusively sine waves as test signals.